dante4rt/nillion-airdrop-bot/README.md

    npm start
    ```

-5. Follow the prompts to specify the number of transactions and, optionally, the amount of $NIL to send in each transaction.
+5. Follow the prompts to:
+   - Choose the wallet initialization method (0 for mnemonic, 1 for private key).
+   - Specify the number of transactions.
+   - The bot will dynamically sleep between 30 to 60 seconds between transactions if more than one transaction is specified.

 ## Configuration